box/box-windows-sdk-v2/README.md

 # Upgrades

-Upgrading from our legacy SDKs to the new generation SDKs is a straightforward process.
-See our [migration guide](migration-guide.md) and [changelog](CHANGELOG.md) for more information.
+The SDK is updated regularly to include new features, enhancements, and bug fixes.
+If you are upgrading from manual SDK to this new generated SDK checkout the [migration guide](MIGRATION_GUIDE.md) and [changelog](CHANGELOG.md) for more information.

 # Integration Tests